Weather Cancellation Policy

 We rely heavily on registration fees when creating our budget for the year and paying our highly-qualified, well-trained coaches well for their immense passion and energy is a top priority for us.
 We appreciate your understanding with this matter and of course, please feel free to contact Amy if you have special circumstances that need to be considered.

 Regarding extended absences due to sickness, family vacation, other camps and/or activities please be sure that your child understands that when he/she returns to CB Devo there is a high probability that he/she will be in a different group.
-Here’s why…we saw firsthand these past three seasons that the riders who were consistent in their commitment to riding throughout the summer had amazing progress.
+Here’s why…since 2015 we have seen firsthand that the riders who were consistent with their commitment to riding throughout the summer had amazing progress.
 Those who missed weeks with no riding lost fitness and struggled to keep up with their group.
-If you are questioning this policy, I’d like you to please ask yourself this question: How does this effect the experience of your child and the rest of the groups safety?
+If you are questioning this policy, I’d like you to please ask yourself this question: How does this effect the experience of your child and the rest of the group’s safety?

 CB Devo Team Behavior Policy